Dell OptiPlex 380

 Known quirks and gotchas

-• USB keyboards and mice can be laggy or unstable in DOS
+• USB keyboards and mice can be laggy or unreliable in DOS

-• Some PCIe GPUs (notably certain Radeon X600 variants) appear incompatible
+• Some PCIe GPUs, particularly certain Radeon X600 variants, appear incompatible

 • Native DOS sound support is limited by chipset design

-• Small-form-factor cases restrict GPU and cooling options
+• Small-form-factor cases severely restrict GPU choice and cooling

-None of these are deal-breakers — just things to plan around.
+None of these are deal-breakers — they simply require planning.

 Who is the OptiPlex 380 for?

-• A cheap, widely available retro base system
+• A cheap and widely available retro base system

-• Strong late DOS + Windows 98 performance
+• Strong late DOS and Windows 98 performance

-• A single box that also excels at Windows XP
+• A single machine that also excels at Windows XP

 • A platform that encourages experimentation without fear